mjguisado/speedis/README.md

 - **CacheRequest**: Apply transformations to the request sent by Speedis to the cache (Redis).
 - **CacheResponse**: Apply transformations to the response received by Speedis from the cache (Redis).

-In each origin’s configuration file, you can define the transformation to be applied to the URL that matches a pattern defined by a regular expression.<br/>
+In each origin’s configuration file, you can define the transformation to be applied to the URL that matches a pattern defined by a regular expression.
-The transformations will be applied according to the order in which they are defined.<br/>
+The transformations will be applied according to the order in which they are defined.
 ```
     "transformations": [
         {